Tilek81/DAA4/README.md

 Step 3: Run Main Application

-Run the main application to process the datasets:
+To run the main application and process all datasets, use:

 mvn exec:java -Dexec.mainClass="Main"

-This processes all datasets and outputs the following:
+This will output:

 Strongly Connected Components (SCC)